conradoac/node-rest-api/README.md

 # Setup

-It is necessary to have Node.js and MongoDB installed, preferably in their most recent versions.
+It is necessary to have Node.js installed, preferably in its most recent versions.

 ## Get the latest version of the server